juxor/afaq/markdown/secA4.md

 during the 1960s and has many currents, some closer to anarchism than others.
-While the most famous thinker in the Autonomist tradition is probably Antonio Negri (who coined the wonderful phrase _"money has only one face, that of the boss"_ in **Marx Beyond Marx**) his ideas are more within traditional Marxist.
+While the most famous thinker in the Autonomist tradition is probably Antonio Negri (who coined the wonderful phrase _"money has only one face, that of the boss"_ in **Marx Beyond Marx** ) his ideas are more within traditional Marxist.
+For an Autonomist whose ideas are closer to anarchism, we need to turn to the US thinker and activist who has written the one of the best summaries of Kropotkin's ideas in which he usefully indicates the similarities between anarcho-communism and Autonomist Marxism ( _"Kropotkin, Self- valorisation and the Crisis of Marxism,"_ **Anarchist Studies** , vol. 2, no.
-For an Autonomist whose ideas are closer to anarchism, we need to turn to the US thinker and activist who has written the one of the best summaries of Kropotkin's ideas in which he usefully indicates the similarities between anarcho-communism and Autonomist Marxism (_"Kropotkin, Self-valorisation and the Crisis of Marxism,"_ **Anarchist Studies**, vol. 2, no. 3).
+3).
 His book **Reading Capital Politically** is an essential text for understanding Autonomism and its history.

 For Cleaver, _"autonomist Marxism"_ as generic name for a variety of movements, politics and thinkers who have emphasised the autonomous power of